Rukeanu/SQL-1/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Construction                        | other type of  `JOINs`                                                                                              |

-Please rewrite a SQL statement from exercise #07 by using NATURAL JOIN construction.
-The result must be the same like for exercise #07.
+Please rewrite a SQL statement from Exercise #07 by using NATURAL JOIN construction.
+The result must be the same like for Exercise #07.

 ## Chapter XIII
 ## Exercise 09 - IN versus EXISTS